July 30, 2014

-The University of Pennsylvania's PRECISE Center has received $120,000 from the Toyota InfoTechnology Center.
-Toyota-ITC is interested in promoting the PRECISE Center's efforts on safety algorithms for self-driving cars, remote automotive diagnostics, resilient control of autonomous vehicles an
+The University of Pennsylvania's PRECISE Center has received a substantial financial gift from the Toyota InfoTechnology Center.
+Toyota-ITC is interested in promoting the PRECISE Center's efforts on safety algorithms for self-driving cars, remote automotive diagnostics, resilient control of au

 July 17, 2014